Dayton Wage, Hour, & Overtime

 - Our firm is not afraid to use our resources to help further your claim.
 We’ll consult with experts, review all pieces of evidence, and interview witnesses to craft a compelling case on your behalf.

-- Our attorneys have over 50 years of combined experience in all areas of personal injury and workplace compensation law.
+- Our attorneys have decades of experience in all areas of personal injury and workplace compensation law.

 Ohio Minimum Wage Laws